surgeforward/ember-gmail-notification/README.md

 A simple component to add a gmail-style notification to an ember app.

+Read more about it in this [blog post](http://emadibrahim.com/2015/02/12/gmail-style-notifications-in-ember/)

 ## Prerequisites

 You will need the following things properly installed on your computer.